Python Lesson 7: Pandas

 If instead of sorting by indexes you need to sort by Series of DataFrame values

-values are sent to the end
+the method is called sort_values, notice that NaN values are sent to the end

 of the series.
 In case of DataFrames you can use as sorting keys one or various